 12:30pm: Lunch at the City Market Building

 Exploring Downtown Roanoke certainly works up an appetite, which means it's time for lunch at the City Market Building.
 The historic building has long stood as a food center and gathering place and it features a collection of local restaurants that serve a variety of cuisines.
-Whether it's the farm-to-table approach at Firefly Fare or All-American classics at Wall Street Tavern, there is truly something for everyone on the menu at the City Market Building!
+Whether it's the international flavors or All-American classics at Wall Street Tavern, there is truly something for everyone on the menu at the City Market Building!

 2:00pm: Hiking to McAfee Knob